 - 1. A foundation curriculum that includes:

 - a.
-English Language Arts, and Reading;
+English language arts and reading;

 - b.
 Mathematics;

-- c Science
+- c.
+Science;

 - d.
-Social studies, consisting of Texas, United States, and World History, Government, Geography, and Economics, with emphasis on the free enterprise system and its benefits; and
+Social studies; and

-- 2. An enrichment curriculum that includes:
+- 2. An enrichment curriculum that includes

 - a.
 Languages other than English, to the extent possible;

 - b.
-Health education, with emphasis on the importance of proper nutrition and exercise;
+Health education;

 - c.
-Physical education (PE);
+Physical education ("PE");

 - d.
 Fine Arts;

 - e.
-Career and Technical Education;
+Career and technical education; and

 - f.
-Technology applications; and
+Technology applications.

-- g.
-Personal financial literacy.